Precedential No. 20: 13th du Pont Factor Yields TTAB 2(d) Reversal

 Turning to the other du Pont factors, the Board found that the involved services overlap.
 It then focused on the cited registration for the mark ALLEGIS in standard character form, observing that if confusion is not likely as to that mark, then there would be no likelihood of confusion with the remaining seven ALLEGIS-containing marks.

-The Board noted that there are between ALLEGIANCE, the dominant portion of Applicant's mark, and ALLEGIS.
+The Board noted that there are similarities between ALLEGIANCE, the dominant portion of Applicant's mark, and ALLEGIS.
 However the differences in the endings are "likely to be noticed because Applicant's mark results in a recognizable word."
 Any similarity in pronunciation is not so significant here because of the nature of the services: employment agency services are purchased by businesses, not general consumers.

 The differences in meaning are even more significant.
 ALLEGIANCE has a clear meaning, whereas ALLEGIS is a coined term.
 As the CAFC has observed, "the familiar is readily distinguishable from the unfamiliar."
 Accordingly, the Board found that the differences in meaning between the involved marks outweighed any similarities in appearance and pronunciation.

 In addition, the Board found that the conditions of purchase (du Pont factor No. 4) were significant, "since the care exercised by customers would result in their noting the differences in the marks at issue."
 The involved services "do not fall into the category of impulse purchasing."
 Businesses seeking temporary help or permanent employees will exercise a heightened level of care in their purchasing decisions, and will therefore perceive the differences between ALLEGIANCE STAFFING (composed of recognizable words) and the coined term ALLEGIS, which "does not have any recognizable derivation."